ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

     *   **If a Non-Declarer Cannot Follow Suit:** Before playing, they may ask the Final Declarer, "Trump?".
         *   **Declarer's Response:** The Final Declarer *must* turn their folded trump indicator card face-up, revealing the Final Trump suit to all.
 The Declarer then picks up this revealed card and adds it to their active hand (now holding 8 cards).
         *   **Asker's Play (Crucial Rule):** After the trump is revealed *due to their request*, the asking player **must** play a card of the trump suit if they possess one during that specific trick.
 If they do not possess any trump cards, they may discard any other card.
-        *   Alternatively (less common), a non-declarer unable to follow suit *could* play a card without asking, leaving the trump hidden.
+        *   A non-declarer unable to follow suit may choose to play a card without asking for trump, leaving the trump hidden.
+Asking for trump is a choice, not mandatory.
     *   **If the Final Declarer Cannot Follow Suit:**
         *   The Declarer has two options:
             *   **Option 1: Play Trump (Ruff):** Play a card from the Final Trump suit (if they hold one in their active hand or if the folded card is their only trump).